NiloCK/tuido/readme.md

 tuido is dogfooding.
 The project's `.tuido` file:

-- instructs tuido to parse items in from `.go` files as well as the defaults.
+- instructs tuido to parse items in `.go` files as well as the defaults.
-- instructs tuido to write new items to this readme
+- instructs tuido to write new items directly to this readme

 Result being that the app, runnng in test, contains a good running list of development todos & a convenient method to append to the roadmap.